danielcaballero/neetcode-ts/README.md

 - `npm run format` - Run Prettier to format code.
 - `npm run check` - Run lint and format.

-## Contributing

-Feel free to fork the repository and create pull requests with improvements or additional problem solutions.

 ## License

 This project is licensed under the [MIT License](LICENSE).